Skip to main content

 Do I need a visa for Thailand if I live in Dubai?

 Your need for a Thailand visa depends on your passport nationality, not your UAE residency.
-UAE nationals are visa-exempt (30 days free).
-Indian nationals can use the eVOA.
-Pakistani, Bangladeshi, and other passport holders require a tourist visa from the Thai Embassy in Abu Dhabi.
+UAE nationals are visa-exempt (currently 60 days free; a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
+Indian nationals are currently visa-exempt too, but India is set to revert to Visa-on-Arrival (15 days) once the Gazette publishes.
+Pakistani, Bangladeshi, and other passport holders require a tourist e-Visa applied online at thaievisa.go.th.
 Contact OraVisa for a free eligibility check.

 What is the difference between the Thailand eVOA and Visa on Arrival?